ironhack-labs/lab-mongoose-movies/README.md

 ### Steps we will follow in this iteration:

 1. Create the `/celebrities/:id/edit` GET route in `routes/celebrities.js`.
-2. In that route's callback:
+2. In that route's handler:
-   - Call the `Celebrity` model’s `findOne` or `findById` method to retrieve a specific celebrity by its id.
+   - Call the `Celebrity` model’s `findOne` or `findById` static to retrieve a specific celebrity by their id.
    - If there's an error, call the route's `next` function and return the error.
    - If there isn't an error, render the `celebrities/edit` view.
    - Pass the variable with the celebrity’s details into the view.